I know it’s long, but please bear with me & have patience.

 - Tries to load the

-.
+program headertable that describessegments.
 Read the program interpreter and libraries that linked with the our executable binary file from disk and load it to memory.

 - The program interpreter specified in the

-). - It setups the stack and map elf binary into the correct location in memory.
+.interpsection of the executable file (in most cases, linker is -/lib64/ld-linux-x86-64.so.2for thex86_64). - It setups the stack and map elf binary into the correct location in memory.
 It maps the bss and the brk sections and does many other different things to prepare executable file to execute.

 - In the end of the execution of the

-function and pass three arguments to it:
+load_elf_binarywe call thestart_threadfunction and pass three arguments to it:

 - These Arguments are: